merrygoat/Dynamical-Variance-Analysis/README.md

 * image_directory -	Directory path of images to analyse, end with slash
 * file_prefix     - Prefix for file.
 Program assumes files are numbered sequentially from 0 with 4 digits i.e. image_0000.png, image_0001.png...
 * file_suffix     - Image file type, ".png" or ".tif" are know to work.
 Other formats untested.
+* num_particles   - Average number of particles in the images, used for normalisation.

 Required libraries: numpy, matplotlib, numba, tqdm, pillow For the example file: IPython Notebook